 To our relief, the Jordan Stream Trail was in much better condition than last year.
 All of the bridges have replaced, at least with planks or with complete structures.
 Evidence of the old bridges is still hanging around, sometimes in piles off to the side, sometimes right next to the newer structure.
 We spent a lot of time today taking photos in the woods, walking slowly.
 We worked our way down to the first trail leading up to the carriage road, which had these old wooden blazes affixed to trees.
 When we reached the carriage road we noticed one across the road as well—could we have found the start of another old trail?
 I went to investigate.
 There was one more green-painted wooden blaze on the ground and another on a tree with blue flagging tape tied onto it.
 The trail seemed to lead only to the carriage road above, on a higher level, but perhaps there is more to be found here?
 We walked the shortcut trail back to Jordan Pond House.

 We ended up going to McKays tonight, and it was an excellent choice.
 We asked for a quiet table in the back, and it was actually quiet the whole time and very peaceful and pleasant.
-I had a yuzu beer from Off Color Brewing—wow, bizarre!—and Rich had a kolsch.
+I had a yuzu beer from Off Color Brewing—wow, was that bizarre, not to mention the bizarre dreams I had later!—and Rich had a kolsch.

 Then to start Rich had a roasted corn chowder and I had a small McKays salad, which is tender baby lettuce with apple slices, Cashel blue cheese, golden raisins and toasted crushed hazelnuts.
 I’ve ordered it many times and always enjoy it.